haquema/makers-javascript-fndamentals/contents/7-async.md

 # Asynchronicity

-This very frightening word is actually used in JS to explain something that can be confusing at first.
+This is a very frightening word, but it's also an important concept in Javascript.
 So let's go through one example first.

 ```javascript
 console.log(1);